 Blue Deckle is another blue lace cap cultivar that transitions flower color with time.
 This cultivar begins with light blue flowerheads that transition into sea-green and lilac-purple hues.
 Blue Deckle also features leaves that turn to bronzy red with purple tips in the fall.

 Dubbed the “crown jewel of the hydrangea serrata family,” this cultivar is characterized by light pink and light blue lace cap colorations.
 This cultivar will bloom much earlier than other hydrangeas and is also heat resistant compared to cold-hardy H. serrata cultivars.

 With usual tones of light blue and lilac-pink, H. serrata “Miranda” is best known for its dainty appeal.
 Atop yellow-green foliage sits lace cap flower heads fully extended on long upright stems, giving it a delicate attitude despite its hardiness.
 An additional quality of the dainty flower is occasional pale stripping over its petals.

 Additionally, the cultivar’s foliage is resistant to mildew and water spots.

 Other Tips for Growing Hydrangea Serrata

-Some nifty tips for growing hydrangeas include manually controlling pH levels.
+Some nifty tips for growing hydrangeas include manually controlling pH levels, especially if you grow hydrangea seedlings.
 We know that acidic fertilizers encourage blue coloration, but red coloration can be encouraged with limestone.
 Always follow instructions on the bag for applying limestone as too much will yellow new growth,

 Do you have what it takes to grow your own?
 Of course you do!
 With the knowledge you now have, you can start picking, planting, and growing your own mountain hydrangeas today.
 Add these plants to add that extra splash of color your garden needs.